Joe Mixon Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- In his single career matchup against the Rams, Mixon put up 66 rushing yards, 3.5 more yards than his over/under in Sunday's game.
+- In his one career matchup against the Rams, Mixon had 66 rushing yards, 5.5 more yards than his over/under in Sunday's game.

-- Mixon did not have a touchdown run in that outing against the Rams.

-- In terms of defending against the run, the Rams are sixth in the league, conceding 103.2 yards per game.
+- Mixon and the Bengals will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns conceded (18).

 Recent Performances

-- In last week's outing against the Chiefs, Mixon carried the ball 21 times for 88 yards (4.2 yards per carry).
+- Against the Chiefs in the AFC Championship game, Mixon rushed 21 times for 88 yards (4.2 yards per attempt).

-- Over his last three games, Mixon has piled up 52 carries for 190 yards (63.3 per game) and one touchdown.
+- During his last three games, Mixon has racked up 190 rushing yards (63.3 per game) on 52 attempts with one touchdown.

 Mixon's Cincinnati Teammates